Geometric quantization for proper moment maps: the Vergne conjecture: Transversal index and APS index

 \subsection{Transversal index}

-Let $M$ be an even dimensional compact oriented Spin$^c$-manifold with non-empty boundary $\partial M$.
+Let $M$ be an even dimensional compact oriented Spin$^c$-manifold with non-empty boundary $\partial M$, and $\dim M=n$.
+In the following, the boundary $\partial M$ carries the induced orientation.
+Let $g^{TM}$ be a Riemannian metric on the tangent vector bundle $\pi:TM\rightarrow M$.
 Let $E$ be a complex vector bundle over $M$.

-Let $G$ be a compact connected Lie group with Lie algebra denoted by $\kg$.
-We assume that $G$ acts on the left on $M$ and that this action can be lifted to an action of $G$ on $E$.
+We assume that the compact connected Lie group $G$ acts isometrically on the left on $M$, and that this action lifts to an action of $G$ on the Spin$^{c}$-principal bundle of $TM$ and on $E$.
+Then the $G$-action also preserves $\partial M$.